jacekkow/qa-cas-ldap-auth/README.md

 #### $ldap_public_username_attr

-Name of the attribute in the user's LDAP entry, containing username which will be used publicly instead of the `userid`.
+Name of the attribute in the user entry containing username, which will be used publicly instead of the `userid`.
 Values must be unique and map one-to-one to `userid`.

 If unsure, set to the same value as `$ldap_userid_attr`, eg. `uid`

 #### $ldap_public_display_attr

-Name of the attribute in the user's LDAP entry, containing which will be displayed instead of the `username` - for example this may contain user's full name - `cn`
+Name of the attribute in the user entry containing name, which will be displayed instead of the `username` - for example this may contain full name - `cn`

 Links to the user profiles will look like this: